rdkcentral/rdk-halif-test-device_settings/docs/pages/dsAudio/ds-audio_L3_TestProcedure.md

 #### Device Configuration File

-Example Device configuration File: `ut/host/tests/configs/deviceConfig.yml`
+Example Device configuration File: [deviceConfig.yml](ut/host/tests/configs/deviceConfig.yml)

 For more details refer [RAFT](https://github.com/rdkcentral/python_raft/blob/1.0.0/README.md) and [example_device_config.yml](https://github.com/rdkcentral/python_raft/blob/1.0.0/examples/configs/example_device_config.yml)

+Update below fileds in the device configuration file:
-Update the target directory where `HAL` binaries will be copied into the device.
-Also, map the profile to the source/sink settings `YAML` file path.
+- Set the folder path for `target_directory` where `HAL` binaries will be copied onto the device.
+- Specify the device profile path in `test/profile`

-Update the URL `streams_download_url` from which the streams are fetched.
+- Update `streams_download_url` with the URL from which the streams will be downloaded

-Ensure the platform should match with the `DUT` platform in [Rack Configuration](#rack-configuration-file)
+- Ensure the `platform` should match with the `DUT` `platform` in [Rack Configuration](#rack-configuration-file)

 ```yaml
 deviceConfig: